AshciR/adapter-pattern/README.md

 # adapter-pattern
-Quick example that shows the adapter pattern in Java
+Short examples that shows the adapter pattern in Java & Kotlin